pgroonga/pgroonga.github.io/how-to/laravel.md

 ### Search Function
-Good thing about `PGroonga` is, unlike popular RDB like MySQL and PostgreSQL which only can use indexes for prefix match search, it can also use indexes for Full-text partial match search!
+Good thing about `PGroonga` is, unlike popular RDB like MySQL and PostgreSQL which only can use indexes for prefix match search, it can also use indexes for full-text partial match search!
 Not only that, you can get AND search and OR search for free!
 Just type your keyword separate with space, you get AND search.
 If you separate words with OR (capital letter), you get OR search.

 For example: if you search with space separated keywords like `alice king turtle queen`, then it will perform an `AND` search and return the posts that contains all the keyword you entered.
 Notice that, although entered keywords are all lower cased, but it will hit all the letters, no case sensitive!
 And it use indexes so that no sequential search will be performed.
 It responses quickly and saves a lot of database cpu power.